awsdocs/amazon-fsx-windows-user-guide/doc_source/what-is.md

 # What Is Amazon FSx for Windows File Server?<a name="what-is"></a>

 Amazon FSx for Windows File Server provides fully managed Microsoft Windows file servers, backed by a fully native Windows file system\.
-Amazon FSx for Windows File Server has the features, performance, and compatibility to easily lift and shift enterprise applications to AWS\.
+Amazon FSx for Windows File Server has the features, performance, and compatibility to easily lift and shift enterprise applications to the AWS cloud\.

 Amazon FSx supports a broad set of enterprise Windows workloads with fully managed file storage built on Microsoft Windows Server\.
 Amazon FSx has native support for Windows file system features and for the industry\-standard Server Message Block \(SMB\) protocol to access file storage over a network\.
 Amazon FSx is optimized for enterprise applications in the AWS Cloud, with native Windows compatibility, enterprise performance and features, and consistent submillisecond latencies\.